 The online program includes an introductory film, stories from prior test takers, and a writing activity in which participants share insights and strategies that may be useful to them and to future test takers.

-The State Bar is offering the program again, to all applicants for the July 2020 bar exam.
-Online registration for students who wish to participate in the program is open from March 1, 2020, to June 7, 2020.
+The State Bar is offering the program again to all applicants for the October 2020 bar exam.
+Applicant registration for this program is open until July 31, 2020.

 This research effort complements a series of studies that the State Bar has undertaken to comprehensively evaluate the California Bar Exam, prompted by several factors, including a multiyear decline in pass rates.

 How to apply to the California Bar Exam Strategies and Stories Program